 What is involved in the webinars?

-During each session, a UC Expert on the subject will make a presentation and entertain write-in questions via chat during and/or after the presentation.
+During each session, a UC Expert on the subject makes a presentation and entertains write-in questions via chat during and/or after the presentation.
 As we develop this program, we may expand to other crops.

 What are the topics and how do I register?

 Reading soil analysis report by Phoebe Gordon (October 14, 2020 at 3 p.m.)